DODOEX/docs/docs/commonQuestions.md

 ---
 id: commonQuestions
-title: Common Questions
+title: Frequently Asked Questions (FAQs)
-sidebar_label: Common Question
+sidebar_label: Frequently Asked Questions (FAQs)
 ---

-## Is there any mechanism to help funding pool balanced?
+## How does DODO keep the funding pools balanced?

-Taking the ETH-USDC trading pair as an example, DODO will charge users ETH as transaction fee when they buy ETH.
-And USDC as transaction fee when selling ETH.
-Statistically speaking, buying and selling behavior is roughly balanced, so the absolute returns of the two assets pool are roughly the same.
-In this way, when the size of one asset pool is smaller, the rate of return will be higher.
-The high yield will encourage liquidity providers to deposit into the smaller funding pool until the value of the two assets pool returns to balanced.
+Taking the ETH-USDC trading pair as an example, DODO charges users ETH in transaction fees when they buy ETH, and USDC in transaction fees when they sell ETH.
+Statistically speaking, given a sufficiently large sample, the buying volume is roughly equal to the selling volume, so the absolute returns of the two asset pools are roughly the same.
+Therefore, when the size of one asset pool is smaller, its return on investment (ROI) will be higher.
+This (temporary) higher yield will encourage liquidity providers (LPs) to deposit more assets into the smaller funding pool, until the values of the two funding pools become balanced again.